ThakurBallary/react-native-btr-demo/README.md

 TODO

-:yellow_circle: Upgrade to Expo SDK 41
+:yellow_circle: Upgrade to Expo SDK 41 (in progress)